 For as in Adam all die, even so in Christ shall all be made alive').

 In other words, Adam and Eve brought death into the world as a result

 of their sin, and because of this sin, all human beings die.

 This is simply unbiblical.
-The text does not tell us that Adam
+The text does not tell us

 and Eve were removed from the Garden of Eden because they sinned.

 (Please note that the first time the Bible uses the term, 'sin,' it is

 NOT in reference to Adam and Eve, it is in reference to the jealousy of